User37som/libbitcoin/bx-input-set.md

 TRANSACTION          The Base16 transaction.
 If not specified the
                      transaction is read from STDIN.
 ```
+This command is used to apply a signature script to a transaction input, modifying the transaction.
+The resulting transaction can then be validated against the blockchain using the [validate-tx](bx-validate-tx) command, or broadcast to the blockchain using the [send-tx](bx-send-tx), [send-tx-node](bx-send-tx-node) or [send-tx-p2p](bx-send-tx-p2p) command.
 ### Example 1
 assign a signature script to the first transaction input, --index 0